Media Temple’s Managed WordPress Hosting – First Impressions!

 Screenshot of the backend control panel:

 You may have noticed that a few of the current managed WordPress hosting providers make things overly complicated (to put it politely).
 Not so with Media Temple: there’s no confusingly complicated instructions, no fields to fill out that aren’t self-explanatory and all that needs to be done if the domain you’re wanting to use with them happens to be registered with another registrar is simply change the nameservers to point to those of Media Temple – what’s more, there’s also round-the-clock easily-accessible instant-chat support to help should you get stuck.

 One of the major selling points for this kind of service is speed.
 Speed not only effects the mood of users (and therefore bounce rate and conversions etc) but also SEO.
 Backups, security and all those other benefits are awesome, but it’s my guess that the real selling point (the factor that makes $29 dollars a month sound cheap rather than expensive) is the difference that this kind of setup can make to a site’s pageload times!

 Our initial tests indicate that out of the box (i.e. with a fresh install, none of the settings changed, no additional plugins and nothing but the default theme installed) load times (for the front page) are somewhere in the region of between 0.4 and 0.7 seconds**!
-Here’s our almost-entirely-out-of-the-box*** test site, should you wish to run it through say GTMetrix or Pingdom for yourself: http://webhostingspeedchecks-mtmwh.com/ (note this site will remain live – for the purposes of this blog post – until April 1st).
+Here’s our almost-entirely-out-of-the-box*** test site, should you wish to run it through say GTMetrix or Pingdom for yourself: http://webhostingspeedchecks-mtmwh.com/ (update: site now offline).

 According to support, although there’s no current integration for CDNs (Content Delivery Networks), the team are actively looking into this and such functionality should hopefully be made available as part of a not-too-distant feature rollout.